Asymmetric Friction in Geometric Locomotion: Finsler mechanical systems

 \begin{example} If we apply the trilaterally symmetric friction model from \zcref[S]{exp:polarfinsler} to the blocks, as illustrated in \zcref[S]{fig:twoblocktrilateralfriction}(a), the aggregate metric for motion in the $y$ and $\jointangle$ directions is also trilaterally symmetric, as illustrated in \zcref[S]{fig:twoblocktrilateralfriction}(b).\footnote{Symmetries in the system mean that the system experiences no $x$ motion, so we can focus on only the $y$ motion} The vertical tangents to the level sets of this metric are both at negative $\dot{y}$ values, meaning that the system moves in the $-y$ direction under both expansion and contraction of the joint, as illustrated in \zcref[S]{fig:twoblocktrilateralfriction}(c). \end{example}

 \begin{example} The motility maps for the three-block systems in \zcref[S]{exp:threeblock} are constructed from the set of all points in $(\jointangledot_{1}, \jointangledot_{2}, \xdot)$ where the tangent plane to the system's level set at that point is vertical (i.e., where the normal vector to the level set is normal to $\xdot$).
-These points form a ``belt" around the level set, as illustrated in the top row of \zcref[S]{fig:threeblockmotility}.
+These points represent minimum-power/force-equilibrium velocities, and form a ``belt" around the level set, as illustrated in the second row of \zcref[S]{fig:threeblockmotility}.

-Because the level sets of a Finsler metric are by definition convex, these points can be found by the following steps, illustrated in the second row of \zcref[S]{fig:threeblockmotility}: \begin{enumerate} \item Projecting a representative level set into the $(\jointangledot_{1}, \jointangledot_{2})$ plane (black curves). \item Finding the convex hull of this projection. \item Restoring the $\dot{x}$ values to the hull points (one red curve). \item Scaling the resulting points proportionally to find the belts that lie on other level sets (all red curves). \end{enumerate} Once this set of points has been constructed, a more representative view of it can be constructed by interpolating into it with a set of concentric rings in the shape space, as illustrated in the third row of \zcref[S]{fig:threeblockmotility}.
+Because the level sets of a Finsler metric are by definition convex, these points can be found by the following steps, illustrated in the third row of \zcref[S]{fig:threeblockmotility}: \begin{enumerate} \item Projecting a representative level set into the $(\jointangledot_{1}, \jointangledot_{2})$ plane (black curves). \item Finding the convex hull of this projection. \item Restoring the $\dot{x}$ values to the hull points (one red curve). \item Scaling the resulting points proportionally to find the belts that lie on other level sets (all red curves). \end{enumerate} Once this set of points has been constructed, a more balanced representation of it can be constructed by interpolating into it with a set of concentric rings in the shape space, as illustrated in the fourth row of \zcref[S]{fig:threeblockmotility}.

 As illustrated in the first column of \zcref[S]{fig:threeblockmotility}, the motility map for the system with symmetric friction is a plane, much as the motility map for the two-block system with symmetric friction was a line.
 In both cases, this linearity follows from the Riemannian nature of the symmetric friction.